BlessingCBN/BlessingCBN/README.md

 # 👋 My name is Blessing CBN. welcome to my page
-- 👀 I’m interested in leveraging data science, and using the knowledge and skillset i acquire as i progress to proffer insights and winning/actionable solutions to prospective clients.
+- 👀 As someone passionate about problem solving, i leverage on data science, technology, the knowledge and skillset i acquire as i progress to proffer insights and winning/actionable solutions to prospective clients.
 - 🌱 I’m currently learning data analytics with DaHel Techies, exploring the path of data analytics and passionately developing my skillset using Power BI, MS EXcel, Tableau and SQL tools.
 - 💞️ I’m looking to collaborate with startups and business owners interested in a more thorough dissection of their books and data analysis to rake in more sales and revenue.
 - 📫 How to reach me on [linkedin](https://www.linkedin.com/in/cbn123)